Electronicks/Pocket_FSM/README.md

 ## Are there any requirements?

-Pocket FSM makes use of C++11 features such as lambdas and smart pointers from the STL, and thus requires at least this language level.
+Pocket FSM makes use of C++11 features such as function objects and smart pointers from the STL, and thus requires at least this language level.
 There are no other dependencies.

 ## What's in the header